 There are a few options to integrate your databases:

-Native integrations built by the SaaS provider of the tools you're currently using.
-This type of integration covers the most common use cases to connect two tools and they are often one-way data pushes.
-You'll have to determine if that suits your business' particular integration needs.
-In addition, each connection is managed separately, so there may be some overlapping.
+- Native integrations built by the SaaS provider of the tools you're currently using.
+This type of integration covers the most common use cases to connect two tools.
+You'll have to determine if the native integration offered by your app suits your business' particular integration needs.

-For a lot of businesses, choosing an iPaaS tool to integrate their software stack is the most comprehensive and cost-effective solution.
-Examples of these tools include Zapier, Tray.io, and Automate.io, which specialize in trigger-action and one-way data pushes between apps; and PieSync, which provides two-way, real-time syncs to integrate customer data between a variety of tools.
+When there are no native integrations, many businesses choose an iPaaS tool to integrate their software stack is the most comprehensive and cost-effective solution.
+Examples of these tools include Zapier, Tray.io, and Make, which specialize in trigger-action and one-way data pushes between apps.

 An integration tool automates huge parts of the data management process, reduces the need for manual data entry, unifies data formats, and reduces the chances of human error.
 It can also be a big help in ensuring security and compliance with data protection laws.